 In order to find the right height walking stick for you, measure from the bottom of the wrist bone (where the bump is), to the floor.
 This ensures your wrist is at the optimum comfort position when holding your walking stick, with the arm slightly bent and the shoulders level.

 If you’ve ordered a wooden walking stick from us, it’s simple and easy to adjust it to the correct height.
 Position the stick next to yourself or the user, ensuring that the top of the stick is in line with the bottom of the wrist bone and make a small mark on the stick shaft.

 For wooden walking sticks, use a small hacksaw to cut the stick to size.
 Remove the rubber ferrule from the discarded section of the stick and fit it back onto the resized stick.

-Simply adjust the stick height accordingly by pushing the small button on the length of the stick, and slide the inner shaft up or down to the right length, letting the button release into the correct hole.
+For height adjustable walking sticks, use the in-built mechanism to adjust the stick by pushing the small button on the stick shaft.
+Then, slide the inner shaft up or down to the correct length and release the button into the correct hole.

 We have a wide range of walking sticks at Ability Superstore, both folding and fixed-height, with different patterns and handle styles to suit everyone.
 Shop them here.